frequently asked questions

 Do you guarantee that my dahlia tubers will grow into healthy plants?

-We guarantee that each tuber you receive from Chelan Butte Dahliary will be healthy, have at least one viable “eye” (growth point) and have the correct cultivar label.
-In the rare instance that a tuber had no eye or that a variety was mislabeled, we ask that you email us by October 1 with a brief explanation of your concerns.
-Please include photos of all sides of the tuber (including the SKU identification indelibly printed on your tuber) to establish the absence of a live eye.
+We guarantee that each tuber you receive from Chelan Butte Dahliary will have at least one viable “eye” (growth point) and have the correct cultivar label.
+In the rare instance that a tuber had no eye or that a variety was mislabeled, we require that you email us by September 1st of the same year with a brief explanation of your concerns.
+Please include photos of all sides of the tuber (including the SKU identification indelibly printed on your tuber) to establish the absence of a live eye and/or rot.
 In the case of an incorrectly labeled tuber, please include photos of the flower that bloomed instead of the variety that was ordered.
-If you receive a tuber from us that has no eye or was incorrectly labeled, we will issue a refund for the price of that tuber.
+If you have received a tuber from us that had no eye or was incorrectly labeled, we will issue a refund for the price of that tuber.
 (Shipping charges, however, are nonrefundable.)
-PLEASE NOTE: Our guarantee does NOT cover the following: temporary and/or shallow (less than 2” deep) planting in pots, tubers that have had cuttings taken, tuber rot after planting, and lack of bloom.
-Our guarantee also does NOT cover plant/tuber loss caused by weather, animals, insects, neglect, over/underwatering, unhealthy soil, improper fertilization, insufficient sunlight, herbicide carryover from imported amendments, etc. Please note that this guarantee is valid for the current growing season only and does not apply to tubers received as a bonus.
+This guarantee is valid for the current growing season only, and does not apply to tubers received as a bonus.

 What if my planted tuber sprouted but never grew larger than a few inches?